 What to Expect When You PCS to Marine Corps Base 29 Palms, California

-29 Palms is quiet and serene.
-There is minimal traffic, which can be a drastic change if you've ever experienced MCB Quantico or Camp Pendleton traffic.
+Even though 29 Palms is home to the world's largest Marine Corps Base and the Marine Corps Air Ground Combat Center (MCAGCC), life on 29 Palms is quiet and serene.
+There is minimal traffic, which is a drastic change if you've ever experienced MCB Quantico or Camp Pendleton traffic.

-“The community is very tight-knit,” says my friend Adrienne, “so families and the local military community are very close, and that is what makes this duty station unique!”
+“The community is very tight-knit,” says Marine Corps spouse Adrienne, “so families and the local military community are very close, and that is what makes this duty station unique!”

-Since 29 Palms is somewhat isolated in the desert, the community relies more heavily on one another.
-Base organizations make a strong effort to host events to bring families together.
-For example, this February has a Father-Daughter dance, a Super Bowl party, Texas Hold ‘Em, and more.
-They also have a whole host of other events, all which can be found on the Marine Corps Community Services 29 Palms home page.
+Since 29 Palms is somewhat isolated in the desert, the community relies heavily on each other.
+As a result, base organizations make a solid effort to host events to bring families together.
+For example, the base hosts a Father-Daughter dance, Super Bowl party, Texas Hold ‘Em, and more.
+They also have a entire roster of other events, which you can find on the Marine Corps Community Services 29 Palms home page.

 29 Palms Housing

-Every PCS move requires you to decide whether you want to live on base or off base.
-Adrienne recommends trying to live on base first.
+Of course, every PCS move requires you to think about whether you want to live on base or off base.
+For 29 Palms, Adrienne recommends trying to live on base first.

 “Most families here live on base, and since we live so close to my husband’s work, he comes home for lunch almost every day!”

-However, if you are working in the Palm Springs area and your spouse is working on base, she says,
+However, if you’re considering working in the Palm Springs area (the nearest large city) and your spouse works on base, she says,

 - Pioneertown is near Yucca Valley and is an old rustic town that is a must-see.
-My friend says to “go eat at Pappy and Harriet’s” while you are there.
+Adrienne says to “go eat at Pappy and Harriet’s” while you are there.

-- Palm Springs/Rancho Mirage areas is a desert oasis with green golf courses and high-end shopping.
-It is the perfect trip you need to spruce up or treat yourself.
+- The Palm Springs/Rancho Mirage area is a desert oasis with green golf courses and high-end shopping.
+It's the perfect trip you need to spruce up or treat yourself.

 Within just three short hours, you can visit Las Vegas, San Diego, and Los Angeles.
-In fact, many of the 29 Palms Marine Corps Ball are hosted in Las Vegas!
+In fact, Las Vegas hosts many of the 29 Palms Marine Corps Balls!

-When I asked Adrienne what her advice is to military spouses preparing their PCS to Marine Corps Base 29 Palms, she said,
+Adrienne shared more advice for military spouses preparing their PCS to Marine Corps Base 29 Palms.